guettli/git-tips/README.md

 The task name becomes part of the stamp filename in `.tmp/`.
 Non filename-safe characters get replaced with underscores.

-## git submodules
+## Git submodules

-I try to avoid git submodules.
+I try to avoid Git submodules.

 ## Chain of branches: Add base branch to name of second branch